-Noida's office supply which is predominantly IT/ITes & SEZ in nature is dominated by Technology occupiers contributing almost half of the overall demand viz. contributing 44% to the overall demand.
-The other prominent industries contributing 32% to the demand are professional services (10%), Healthcare and Pharmaceutical (11%) and Engineering & Manufacturing (11%).
+Noida's office supply which is predominantly IT/ITes & SEZ in nature is dominated by Technology occupiers contributing half of the overall demand viz. contributing 45% to the overall demand.
+The other prominent industries contributing 30% to the demand are Healthcare and Pharmaceutical (10%), Engineering & Manufacturing (11%) and Professional Services (10%).
 Emergence of new requirements viz. start-ups, individual set ups, change in consumer behaviour has led to the increase in demand from industries like flexi workspace, E-commerce etc. in the recent years.
-The mix of foreign vs. domestic occupants in Noida is 64:36.
+The mix of foreign vs. domestic occupants in Noida is 66:34.